How to leave Rhode Island residency?

 1) Ongoing tax responsibilities

-- File non-resident tax returns: If you continue to earn income from sources within Rhode Island, such as rental properties or businesses, you’ll need to file non-resident tax returns.
-This ensures that Rhode Island only taxes the income you earned within the state, not the income from your new home state.
+• File non-resident tax returns: If you continue to earn income from sources within Rhode Island, such as rental properties or businesses, you’ll typically file nonresident Rhode Island tax returns.
+Filing as a nonresident generally means Rhode Island taxes only your Rhode Island-sourced income, while income from your new home state is taxed under that state’s rules.
+Because sourcing can be complex, especially for remote work or business income, it’s wise to get professional advice.

 2) Rental or business income